 How about styling tips for those of us who are “height challenged!”
 For instance there were recent posts about how everyone loves wearing scarves.
 I, however, feel overwhelmed by scarves because I am petite.
 I keep trying to look good in a scarf, but have not yet succeeded.
 What am I doing wrong?
 HELP!

 First off, I MUST point you to what I consider to be the web’s best resource for fashion-minded petites: Alterations Needed.
-Kelly, the mastermind behind this marvelous site, is pictured above and here’s how she describes her mission:
+Here’s how Kelly, the mastermind behind this marvelous site, describes her mission:

 “Alterations Needed is petite-sized adventures dressing well in a standard-sized world.
 Starting as a blog, and evolving into a community with the introduction of the Alterations Needed Forum, AN serves as a resource for petite women looking to build a wardrobe, discover the meaning of good fit, or just find style inspiration.
 Alterations Needed proves that petite women can dress just as well as the big girls.”

 Kelly is 4’11”, a consummate shopper, and one of the most stylish women I know.
 OK, e-know, but still.
 Her site opens up topics, explores styling options, and recommends products specific to petite women.
 It’s a marvelous resource.

 In terms of my OWN views on dressing for petites, I’m going to take a tactic that might not be what AJM was envisioning, but that I hope will still prove helpful.